tunakasif/dotfiles/.config/nvim/README.md

 ## LSP Install

 Language servers are not installed automatically, therefore one needs to download the servers from `:LspInstallInfo`.
-Some of the necessary language servers are listed below (list may be outdated).
+Some necessary language servers are listed below (list may be outdated).

 - pyright
 - clangd